Henderson Motorcycle: 1918 Model H

 Initially Bill and Tom Henderson worked in management at Excelsior (with Tom receiving twice the pay of Bill), but Tom soon left, early in 1919, to become a Henderson exporter.

 1919 Model Z and Z-2

 The 1919 Model Z included a GE generator on the Z 2 "electric" model.
 The 70 cubic inch (1147 cc) 4-cylinder developed 14.2 H.P.
 This model had a new Henderson logo which included the red Excelsior "X".
+This was probably the machine used by C K Shepherd, the first Englishman to ride across the United States, coast to coast on a motorcycle in 1919.
+He does not mention or record the make of the motorcycle he used, other than it was a four-cylinder, 14 H.P. model, painted in khaki green - which was a colour scheme used by Henderson at the time.
+1919 Also brought the twin rear brake assembly.
+It had an internal expanding and also external contracting bands, acting on the same rear drum.
+The internal brake was connected to the long hand lever, replacing it's clutch function.
+The lever now acted as an emergency brake with detents to allow for manual braking pressure adjustments.

 Arthur O. Lemon

 In 1915 Arthur O. Lemon had joined Henderson as a salesman, and was employed in the Excelsior Engineering Department after the sale of Henderson.
 Lemon designed an updated motor for the 1920 Model K. Bill Henderson and Arthur Lemon had worked closely together in the past, but Bill didn't like Lemon's changes toward heavier motorcycles.
 He left in 1920, before the Model K came into production, to form the Ace Motor Corporation, where he would make the lighter, faster motorcycles he had envisioned.
 Arthur Lemon was then put in charge of engineering for Excelsior and Henderson.